Konstanz station: SBB

-The RegioExpress from Kreuzlingen via Konstanz to St. Gallen with stops in Kreuzlingen Hafen and Romanshorn was introduced in December 2015 after lengthy negotiations.
+The RegioExpress (RE1) from Konstanz via St. Gallen to Herisau with stops in Kreuzlingen Hafen and Romanshorn was introduced in December 2015 after lengthy negotiations.
 At first there are five trains per day and direction.
 The project almost failed for lack of funding, although the Kreuzlingen/Konstanz-Romanshorn-St. Gallen railway line has been comprehensively refurbished in recent years for this express service.
-GTW sets from Stadler are used.
+GTW sets of Stadler Rail operated by THURBO are used.
+The same trainsets are used for RE1 and the S14, meaning that passengers do not have to change trains in Konstanz.

+During weekends, the station is served by a nighttime S-Bahn service (SN14), offered by Ostwind fare network, and operated by Thurbo for St. Gallen S-Bahn.